 All contract code and balances are publicly verifiable, and security researchers are eligible for a bug bounty for reporting undiscovered vulnerabilities.

 In 2021, OpenZeppelin was selected by the community to manage protocol security on an ongoing basis.

 How does the protocol’s price feed work?

-Compound uses the Open Price Feed, in which Reporters (like Coinbase) sign price data using a known public key, that Posters (any Ethereum address) can submit on-chain, to create a transparent, decentralized, resilient, and tamper-proof price feed.
+Compound uses the Open Price Feed, in which Reporters (Chainlink) sign price data using a known public key, that Posters (any Ethereum address) can submit on-chain, to create a transparent, decentralized, resilient, and tamper-proof price feed.

 Help!
 I can’t access Compound!